-- This version of appeal is an organized approach to address individual appeals in a less formal manner than the Local Board of Appeal and Equalization. - The assessor sets aside a time (during the months of April and May) and place to meet with property owners individually to discuss their specific concerns about their properties. - If the taxpayer and assessor continue to disagree after the open book meeting, the taxpayer may choose to proceed to the County Board of Appeal and Equalization meeting.
-Ultimately, the taxpayer may choose to pursue an appeal to Tax Court.
+As an alternative to the Local Board of Appeal and Equalization, a jurisdiction may turn their meeting over to the county to hold an open book meeting.
+This version of appeal is an organized approach to address individual appeals in a less formal manner than the Local Board of Appeal and Equalization.

+The assessor sets aside a time and place to meet with property owners individually to discuss their specific concerns about their properties.
+These meetings must take place during April and May.

+If the taxpayer and assessor continue to disagree after the open book meeting, the taxpayer may choose to proceed to the County Board of Appeal and Equalization (CBAE) meeting.
+As with all appeals, the taxpayer may choose to pursue an appeal to Tax Court at any point.